-If you live in Riverside or Orange County and need revision breast augmentation, request a FREE surgical consultation online to meet with Dr. Smith in Irvine, Corona, or Huntington Beach, CA. You can also call his office at (949) 653-7000 to schedule an appointment.
+If you need revision breast augmentation in Irvine, request a surgical consultation online to meet with Dr. Smith in Irvine or Orange County CA. You can also call his office at (949)-653-7000 to schedule an appointment.

 It’s not uncommon for a woman to decide to change the size, type, or shape of her breast implants.
 Dr. Smith’s patients often cite changes in their bodies or lifestyles when deciding to go with a different implant.
 The most recent cohesive silicone gel implants come with significant benefits compared with older implants, such as looking and feeling more like natural breast tissue.
 Implant placement may also be changed during the exchange procedure.
 For example, a patient who wants to exchange breast implants that are above the muscle may want the new implants inserted behind the muscle for aesthetic reasons.
 Read more about elective implant exchange.